Jeremias Drexel: Works

-Drexel gave up preaching in 1621 and devoted himself to writing a biography of the Duchess and composing theological works redolent of his baroque preaching fervour.
+Drexel gave up preaching in 1621 and devoted himself to writing a biography of the Duchess and composing theological works redolent of his baroque preaching fervor.
 Drexel was fond of pictorial symbols to make his teachings concrete and thus most of his books are elegantly illustrated.
 Jeremias is the author of some 20 works that were widely read and translated.
 His writings on the eternal truth, the virtues and the Christian exemplar were popular; hundreds of thousands of copies of his works were printed.
 By 1642 in Munich alone, 170,700 copies of his works had appeared.
 His first work, De aeternitate considerationes, concerned various representations of eternity.
 Another of his works, Heliotropium, discussed man's recognition of the divine will and conformity to it.